Instructor: Gary Burt

 - You need to monitor the course web pages daily.
 All new material

 will be marked with a yellow icon and the word new, along

 with the date the material was modified.
 That icon will remain for

 at least one week.
 If it is on the web page for 48 hours, I will

 penalize you for not following instructions.

-- The exams will be closed-book and closed-notes, with no calculators allowed.
+- The exams will be closed-book and closed-notes.